tonytiratay/ArduinoLedStrip/readme.md

 # Led Strip project

-A simple Arduino project to control a led strip
+A simple Arduino project to control a led strip :smile:

 ## Potentiometer Controller